ibm-cloud-architecture/refarch-integration/docs/icp/README.md

 # IBM Cloud Private Deployment
-In this section we are presenting how *Hybrid integration compute implementation* is deployed to IBM Cloud Private.
-For that we will address different configurations as business and operation requirements may differ per data center and even per business application.
+In this section we are presenting how *Hybrid integration solution implementation* is deployed to IBM Cloud Private.
+We address different configurations as business and operation requirements may differ per data center and even per business applications.
+Each configuration describe how some of the components of the solution may be deployed to ICP or kept on-premise servers

-Updated 01/04/2017
+Updated 02/26/2018

 ## Table of Contents
 * [Prerequisites](#prerequisites)